Updated July 5, 2023

-Hedging is a popular risk management tool used by Investors whether individual or Corporates as well as by Financial Institutions to manage their Risk (especially Market Risk and Credit Risk) arising out of their investment and credit decisions.
+Investors, whether individuals or corporations and institutions, widely use hedging as a renowned risk management tool to actively manage the risk that arises from their investment and credit decisions, particularly Market Risk and Credit Risk.
 In other words, hedging acts as insurance against potential losses arising out of adverse movements leading to deterioration in the value of an investment.

-Hedging is a part and parcel of risk management and from simple hedging tools to advanced hedging strategies are used by Individuals to big corporations to manage their risk.
-An important thing to note here is that Hedging is never undertaken to make extra gains but to protect against potential losses and also using hedging tools will lead to reduced profits compared to without hedging tools as hedging comes with a cost for the business.
-Also, Hedging is not free but has a cost attached to it which also needs to be well understood and analyzed before one enters into hedging to reduce or minimize the risk of adverse events on the investments.
-It is pertinent to note here that hedging is not just confined to only Investments and big credit decisions undertaken by big organizations, financial institutions, and so on but is a part of an individual daily life where hedging is done to minimize risk.
+Individuals and big corporations utilize various hedging tools and advanced hedging strategies as part of their risk management practices.
+It is crucial to note that hedging is undertaken not to generate additional gains but to safeguard against potential losses.
+Using hedging tools incurs business costs, resulting in reduced profits compared to those without hedging.
+Also, it is not free but has a price attached to it which also needs to be well understood and analyzed before one enters into hedging to reduce or minimize the risk of adverse events on the investments.
+It is pertinent to note here that hedging is not confined to investments and big credit decisions undertaken by big organizations, financial institutions, etc. It is part of an individual daily life where hedging is done to minimize risk.

-Hedging involves taking an offsetting position in another asset with a negative correlation with the asset against which hedging is undertaken.
-To put it in simple words lets understand a bank buys a bond of Company XYZ which makes it entitled to receive fixed coupons and Principal payment at the end of the tenure of such bonds.
-However, the bank will lose the whole of the coupons and principal in case Company XYZ defaults or say goes bankrupt.
-To hedge this risk bank buys a Credit default swap (CDS) against such company by paying the premium amount to the CDS issuer, which entitles the bank to receive the proceeds from the CDS issuer in case the company defaults.
-Thus hedging, as a risk management strategy, helps in offsetting the loss in investment in Bonds by offsetting gain through receipt of proceeds from the CDS issuer.
+To hedge against support, one must acquire an offsetting position in a different asset that has a negative correlation with that support.
+To put it in simple words, let’s understand a bank buys a bond of Company XYZ, which makes it entitled to receive fixed coupons and Principal payment at the end of the tenure of such bonds.
+However, the bank will lose the whole of the coupons and principal if Company XYZ defaults or goes bankrupt.
+To hedge this risk bank buys a Credit default swap (CDS) against such a company by paying the premium amount to the CDS issuer, which entitles the bank to receive the proceeds from the CDS issuer in case the company defaults.
+Thus, as a risk management strategy, it helps offset the loss in investment in Bonds by offsetting gain through the receipt of proceeds from the CDS issuer.

 Examples of Hedging

-Let’s understand Hedging with the help of a simple example.
+Let’s understand it with the help of a simple example.

-ABC Limited is in the business of export of software systems and usually receive payment in USD.
-The company has a payment receipt cycle of six months which means that services delivered on 01.01.2020 will be paid on 30.06.2020.
-The company is having receivables amounting to $100000 as on 01.01.2020 when the USD/INR rate is 73.
-The company expects the rupee to appreciate against the dollar (an appreciation of rupee against dollar implies that the price 73 as of now will fall further leading to lower rupee inflow for the business) in the coming months and as such decided to hedge its dollar receivables by entering into a forward contract of six-month expiry at USD/INR rate of 73.70.
+ABC Limited is in the business of exporting software systems and usually receives payment in USD.
+Due to the company’s six-month payment reception cycle, services rendered on January 1, 2020, will result in payment on June 30, 2020.
+The company has receivables amounting to $100000 as of 01.01.2020 when the USD/INR rate is 73.
+The company expects the rupee to appreciate against the dollar (an appreciation of the rupee against the dollar implies that the price of 73 as of now will fall further, leading to lower rupee inflow for the business) in the coming months, and as such, decided to hedge its dollar receivables by entering into a forward contract of six-month expiry at USD/INR rate of 73.70.

-Thus by entering into a Forward Contract ( Hedging tool) ABC limited removed its foreign exchange risk arising out of change in the value of USD/INR, however, it is pertinent to note that by entering into a forward contract at the negotiated rate which in this case is 73.70, ABC Limited has firstly incurred a cost of hedging by paying the premium and secondly it has capped the profit that would have resulted in case after six months USD/INR goes beyond 73.70 (as ABC Limited will get only 73.70 as USD/INR rate).
+Thus by entering into a Forward Contract ( Hedging tool), ABC Limited removed its foreign exchange risk arising out of a change in the value of USD/INR; However, it is important to keep in mind that by signing a forward contract at the agreed-upon rate, in this case, 73.70, ABC Limited has first incurred a cost of hedging by paying the premium.
+Second, it has limited the profit that would have resulted in the event that after six months, the USD/INR rose above 73.70 (as ABC Limited will only receive 73.70 as the USD/INR rate).

 Types of Hedging

-- Futures Contract: This is a standardized non-customized futures contract with one counterparty being a Centralized Counterparty (CCP).
+- Futures Contract: To hedge against support, one must acquire an offsetting position in a different asset that has a negative correlation with that support.
 For each Futures contract, the other counterparty is CCP.
-These contracts carry a limited level of counterparty credit risk due to the involvement of CCP in each contract and is a low-risk hedging strategy; however, it lacks in providing customized features due to its inherent standardized feature.
+These contracts carry a limited level of counterparty credit risk due to the involvement of CCP in each contract and are a low-risk hedging strategy; however, it lacks customized features due to its inherent, standardized part.

 Strategies of Hedging

-There are various Hedging strategies that investors and producers can opt for depending upon their ultimate objective and risk appetite.
-Also, Hedging strategies vary based on whether the same is undertaken in Futures, forwards or Options as all such have varied level of cost and strategies available and one need to opt for the one which is best suited to their needs.
+There are various Hedging strategies that investors and producers can opt for depending on their ultimate objective and risk appetite.
+Additionally, hedging tactics differ depending on whether they are used with futures, forwards, or options; each has a range of costs and accessible options; one must choose the one that best suits their needs.

-- Hedging helps in the reduction of risk for the business.
+- It helps in the reduction of risk for the business.

-- Hedging involves the uses of derivative which normally can be either Options and/or Futures or a combination of both as well.
+- It involves using derivatives, which generally can be either Options and Futures or a combination of both.

-Hedging despite its multiple advantages suffers from certain shortcomings as enumerated below:
+Despite its multiple advantages suffers from certain shortcomings, as enumerated below:

-- Hedging is a costly affair which means it has a cost and in some cases, the cost outrun the benefits as well which at times brings to the fundamental question of whether hedging fully is advisable or a partial hedge and partial risk position should be kept by the business.
+- It is a costly affair which means it has a cost.
+In some cases, the price outruns the benefits, sometimes raising whether it is advisable or the business should keep a partial hedge and risk position.

-- Hedging leads to reduced profitability or capping the profit potential for the business.
+- It leads to reduced profitability or capping the profit potential for the business.

-- Hedging is not available for all types of investments and asset classes.
-Also identifying a perfect hedge for each asset class is a big challenge and it has been observed in many instances that correlation changes dramatically in case of catastrophic events when hedging was most needed as a risk management tool.
+- It is not available for all types of investments and asset classes.
+Also, identifying a perfect hedge for each asset class is challenging.
+In many instances, correlation changed dramatically in case of catastrophic events when hedging was most needed as a risk management tool.

-- Hedging requires the use of specialized skills and manpower and in the absence sometimes results in wrong-way risk for the business.
+- It requires the use of specialized skills and a workforce and, in the absence, sometimes results in wrong-way risk for the business.

-This is a guide to Hedging.
-Here we also discuss the definition and how does hedging works? along with advantages and disadvantages.
+This is a guide to hedging.
+Here we also discuss the definition, how hedging works, and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –